All You Need To Know About The EDD Audit Process

 It is generally agreed upon that the EDD is far more aggressive when it conducts audits than the IRS.
 Therefore, if you are a business owner the last thing you want to be is complacent when it comes to your employment practices.
 Specifically, in the long run, it pays to routinely reevaluate how you classify your workers and determine if you are indeed reporting and paying the correct amounts of payroll taxes.

 Throughout the state of California there are thirty-one employment tax district offices where field operations, including audits, are conducted.
 The EDD is the third largest taxing agency and increasingly it works in cooperation with the IRS.
-Because of its broad powers to investigate and the length of time it could take to undergo an audit, most who find themselves under investigation will find it prudent to hire a tax attorney to handle the process and ensure the best and most efficient outcome.
+Because of its broad powers to investigate and the length of time it could take to undergo an audit, most who find themselves under investigation will find it prudent to hire an EDD lawyer to handle the process and ensure the best and most efficient outcome.

 What to Expect with an EDD Audit